jeremymaya/google-it-automation-with-python/configuration-management-and-the-cloud/week-one/README.md

 Configuration management system allows a way to make changes to a system or group of systems in a **systematic**, **repeatable way**.

+### What is infrastructure as code

+**Infrastructure as Code** or IaC is the paradigm of storing all the configuration for the managed devices in version controlled files.
+This is then combined with automatic tooling to actually get the nodes provisioned and managed.

+The principals of Infrastructure as Code are commonly applied in __cloud computing environments__, where machines are treated like __interchangeable resources__, instead of individual computers.

+IaC allows the followings:

+* Makes the deployment consistent
+* Applies the benefits of the version control system to the infrastructure
+* Run automated tests on the files

+In a complex or large environment, treating your IT Infrastructure as Code can help you deploy a flexible scalable system.
+A configuration management system can help you manage that code by providing a platform to maintain and provision that infrastructure in an automated way.

+Managing your Infrastructure as Code it means that the fleet of nodes are **consistent, versioned, reliable, and repeatable**.

 ---

 ## Introduction to Puppet